 This last root cause is difficult to provide a fix for.
-There are commonly political issues at work here.
+There are common political issues at work here.
 If you scream too loudly and approach this employee inappropriately, it may be you who will be replaced.

 We know this is a problem.
 The safety system is compromised whenever these "entitled" workers are not performing to even the lowest standards.

 One bad apple can spoil the lot, and in this case, a bad apple really affects a positively maturing safety culture.
 And having the bad apple in the safety department is a doubly hard blow to safety cultures.

 - 5 Characteristics of Effective Aviation Safety Cultures - with Free Survey

 - 20 Indicators What Good Aviation Safety Culture Looks Like [With Free Checklist]

 - How to Change Toxic Safety Cultures in Aviation SMS